j9brown/esphome-seelevel/README.md

 ## Limitations

 The implementation does not currently handle multiple sensor aggregation for deep tanks that need more segments than a single sensor has.

+## Acknowledgements

+This project was inspired by a discussion in the Raspberry Pi forum entitled [Read signal of an RV Tank Sensor](https://forums.raspberrypi.com/viewtopic.php?t=119614) from September 2015.
+We'd like to thank the folks who reverse-engineered the protocol and published their results.

+## Notice

+The esphome-seelevel software, documentation, design, and all copyright protected artifacts are released under the terms of the [MIT license](LICENSE).

+The esphome-seelevel hardware is released under the terms of the [CERN-OHL-W license](seelevel-interface/LICENSE).